St. Louis Park, MN

 How long have you worked for FOSS?

-What is your favorite FOSS story?
+What is your favorite part of working for FOSS?

 What is your favorite level to teach and why?

 I love teaching the Middles because they are starting to understand the strokes and really want to learn.

 I love hanging out at the beaches around Minneapolis.
 I’m there almost every weekend!

 Monkey cheeks, because it is so cute when kids make that face!
 Especially when they make it the wrong way, or extra big, and smile when they realize they’ve done it right and made you happy.
 I also love doing chop-chop-timbers with kiddos and watching the silly ways they jump in (safely of course) and their facial expressions.
 It’s really rewarding to teach a child such an important safety skill.

 Can you recount a major “lightbulb” moment for a student of yours?

 My favorite is when a child realizes that they CAN swim on their own.
 When that light bulb clicks it is so incredible to watch them gain even more confidence and have their parent gasp with astonishment!
 It is always a fun, exciting moment when that tough skill is accomplished!

 What was your most fulfilling achievement in the water?